Community Service & Emergency Services Leave Policy

 community service contributions including representation at major cultural, social and sporting events.

-4.3 Where a staff member provides appropriate documentation, Community Service leave for a period or periods greater than 5 days per annum may be approved in certain circumstances.
+4.3 Where a staff member provides appropriate documentation, community service leave for a period greater than 5 days per annum may be approved in certain circumstances.
 The merits of the proposed community service will be taken into consideration, as will the requirements of the University.

-4.4 A staff member who is a member of any voluntary organisation called upon by the Government or a competent authority under a State Disaster Plan to assist in fire fighting or other forms of emergency assistance (including auxiliary operations) shall be entitled to leave on full pay for the duration of the participation by the staff member, provided that the services of the staff member are actually required by the voluntary organisation or other recognised authority concerned, and this can be confirmed in writing if required.
+4.4 Emergency Services Leave: A staff member who is a member of any voluntary organisation (e.g. a rural fire service or state emergency service in their state or territory) and who is called upon by the Government or a competent, relevant authority under a state of emergency, state emergency plan or state disaster management plan (or equivalent) to assist in fire-fighting or other forms of emergency assistance (including auxiliary operations) is entitled to up to 20 days of paid leave for the duration of their participation.
+This is provided that the staff member’s services are actually required by the voluntary organisation or other recognised authority concerned, and this can be confirmed in writing by the Government or authority.

-4.5 A staff member granted Community Service leave to attend an emergency service activity, is also entitled to a further one day of paid leave on completion of the service for the purpose of recovering from such activity.
+A staff member granted community service leave to attend an emergency service activity (including emergency services leave), is also entitled to a further one day of paid leave on completion of the service for the purpose of recovering from such activity.

-A staff member must submit an application for Community Service Leave using the Staff Connect facility and indicating the type of Community Service leave requested.
+A staff member should submit an application for community service leave using the Staff Connect facility and indicating the type of community service leave requested.
 Supporting documentation such as a jury or court summons, a statement from the relevant emergency authority or other relevant documentation must be included with the leave application for the supervisor to check and approve.

 If approved, the nominated supervisor will approve the leave request via Staff Connect, which will workflow to Human Resources.
 If not approved, the nominated supervisor must advise the staff member of the decision.